fgpv-vpgf/fgpv-vpgf/src/content/samples/api/new-panel-tests/panel/demo.md

 ### Creating and Opening the Panel:

 - First we create the panel on a map instance.
-We can check it got added by looking at the panel registry.
+We can check if it got added by looking at the panel registry.
 - For demo purposes, I have subscribed to all of the observables in this API which you can see fire in the console.
     ```